opensbt/carla-runner/README.md

 b.stop()
 ```

-### Utility functions
+### Functions to change the simulation environment

-The following utility functions are being offered in the `utility.py` file:
+The following functions are being offered in `environment.py`:
-- `untoggle_environment_objects(world, semantic_tags)`: removes specified environment objects from the world
+- `untoggle_environment_objects(world, semantic_tags)`: removes specified environment objects from the world, see [here](https://carla.readthedocs.io/en/latest/python_api/#carlacityobjectlabel), which can be untoggled
-  - `world`: carla.World
-  - `semantic_tags`: list([carla.CityObjectLabel](https://carla.readthedocs.io/en/latest/python_api/#carlacityobjectlabel)).
-Specifies which objects are NOT being removed
-- `change_color_texture_of_objects(world, filter_criteria, color, width, height, material)`: changes the color and texture of filtered objects
+- `change_color_texture_of_objects(world, filter_criteria, color, width, height, material)`: changes the color and the texture of filtered objects.
+E.g. `filter_criteria=BP_StreetLight_6` to only paint a certain street light.
-  - `world`: carla.World
-  - `filter_criteria`: String.
-Only objects, whose name contains the filter_criteria, are being painted.
-E.g. `BP_StreetLight_6` to only paint a certain street light.
-  - `color`: carla.Color
-  - `width`: int
-  - `height`: int
-  - `material`: carla.MaterialParameter
-- `spawn_props(world, prop)`: spawns 10 props on road lines in front of the ego vehicle.
-Hardcoded for `LK_highway_exit.xosc` scenario
-  - `world`: carla.World
-  - `prop`: String, specifying which prop is being spawned e.g. `static.prop.creasedbox03`.
-The props catalogue can be found [here](https://carla.readthedocs.io/en/latest/catalogue_props/).
+- `spawn_prop(world, prop, transform)`: spawns a specified prop from the [props catalogue](https://carla.readthedocs.io/en/latest/catalogue_props/) at the location specified in the transform object
-- `change_vehicle_physics(vehicle)`: applies physics controls to the specified vehicle.
-As of now, what is being changed for the vehicles physics has to be set inside the function.
-Options can be found [here](https://carla.readthedocs.io/en/latest/python_api/#carla.VehiclePhysicsControl) and [here](https://carla.readthedocs.io/en/latest/python_api/#carlawheelphysicscontrol).
+- `change_vehicle_physics(vehicle, torque_curve, max_rpm, moi, damping_rate_full_throttle, damping_rate_zero_throttle_clutch_engaged, damping_rate_zero_throttle_clutch_disengaged, clutch_strength, final_ratio, mass, drag_coefficient, center_of_mass, adjust_wheels, tire_frictions, damping_rates, radii, max_brake_torques)`: applies physics controls to the specified vehicle.
+Check the documentation [here](https://carla.readthedocs.io/en/latest/python_api/#carla.VehiclePhysicsControl) and [here](https://carla.readthedocs.io/en/latest/python_api/#carlawheelphysicscontrol) to find out more about the parameter.
-  - `vehicle`: carla.Vehicle

-The following utilities can be achieved by adjusting the scenario file:
+The following effects can be achieved by adjusting the scenario file:
 - `changing the weather`: see the documentation for weather [here](https://releases.asam.net/OpenSCENARIO/1.0.0/Model-Documentation/content/Weather.html).
   - `sunny weather`: `<Sun intensity="1.0" azimuth="5.2" elevation="0.35"/>`.
 Hardcoded for `LK_highway_exit.xosc` scenario
   - `foggy weather`: `<Fog visualRange="1.0"/>`
   - `rainy weather`: `<Precipitation precipitationType="rain" intensity="1.0"/>`
 - `set the maximum speed, acceleration and deceleration of the ego vehicle`: e.g. `<Performance maxSpeed="69.444" maxAcceleration="200" maxDeceleration="10.0"/>`. see the documentation for performance [here](https://releases.asam.net/OpenSCENARIO/1.0.0/Model-Documentation/content/Performance.html)

+The following effects can be achieved by adjusting the parameters for the sensors in the `fmi.py` file:
+- `LIDAR`:
+  - `atmosphere_attenuation_rate`: coefficient that measures the LIDAR intensity loss, see [here](https://carla.readthedocs.io/en/latest/ref_sensors/#lidar-sensor)
+  - `noise_stddev`: standard deviation of the noise model of the LIDAR sensor, see [here](https://carla.readthedocs.io/en/latest/ref_sensors/#lidar-sensor)
+- `camera`: the camera offers multiple parameters to change the `motion blur` and the `calibration`, see [here](https://carla.readthedocs.io/en/latest/ref_sensors/#rgb-camera)

 ### SOTIF triggering events